Canonical tags are one of the most important SEO tags. Yet, they are often misunderstood.

 When Should You Use Canonical Tags?

-There are a few different situations when you might want to use canonical tags.
+There are a few different situations.

-If you have multiple pages on your site that contain similar or identical content, you can use them to tell search engines which page is the original.
+As mentioned, if you have multiple pages on your site that contain similar or identical content, you can use them to tell search engines which page is the original.

 In addition, if you have a blog post that is republished on another site, you can use a canonical tag to tell Google that the original version is on your site.